GNOME/balsa/README.md

 	server you use for submitting mail.
 Please note that the default port number is 587 or 465 for SMTPS (see below).
 The syntax is hostname[:port].
 Port can be a decimal number or the name of the service as specified in /etc/services.
+Just click the *probe...* button to let Balsa detect the best port and security (see below) combination.
-Typically you can just set this to localhost:25.
+	If like system is running a local MTA (e.g. Postfix or Exim), you can just set this to localhost:25 without encryption..

 Security:
 	Specify the security level.
 For an ISP, this is typically "SMTP